 Making an Informed Decision

-Yes, I know, we are not talking about 200 options but here are some useful tips to understand which Audio Interface could (or should) be the right choice for your needs.
+Yes, I know, we are not talking about 200 options, but here are some useful tips to understand which Audio Interface could (or should) be the right choice for your needs.

 We have extensively reviewed and selected more audio interfaces to ensure you get the best value for money and make an informed decision.